-The condition/treatment pairs are ranked on the list by how serious each condition is and how effective each treatment is.
 Not all condition and treatment pairs are covered by OHP.
-There is a stopping point on the list called "the line."
-Pairs above the line are covered and pairs below the line are not.
+There is a stopping point on the list called "the line" or "the funding level."
+Medically necessary and appropriate condition/treatment pairs above the line may be covered, and pairs below the line are not.
 Some conditions and treatments above the line have certain rules.